kelseyhightower/cloud-functions-min-instances-tutorial/README.md

        send-email  e0sdnt52vlcf  2021-08-13 06:26:19.528  Sending email...
 ```

-Now consider executing the Podcast transformation workflow using Approach 1, where the min instances are not set on the Cloud Functions.
-Here is an instance of this run with a snapshot of the log entries.
-On comparing the start and end timestamps of the run, one can see here that the Total Runtime in Approach 1 took 17 s.
+Review the start and end timestamps of the entire transcription pipeline.
+The total runtime of Approach 1 took 17 seconds to complete.

+> Each function is hardcoded with a 2 second delay during function initialization.
+When combined with the Cloud Functions average cold start time, almost half the time is spend starting each function.

 ## Approach 2: Setting Min Instance Configuration with your functions

 ![Approach 2](Workflow_Min_Instances.png)

-In this approach, we follow all the same steps as in Approach 1, with an addition of a set of min instances for each of the functions in the given workflow.
+In this approach, we follow all the same steps as in Approach 1, with the addition of setting the `--min-instances` flag for each function `transcribe` workflow.

-Deploy the `transcribe` function with min instances:
+Redeploy the `transcribe` function with the `--min-instances` flag set:

 ```
 gcloud beta functions deploy transcribe \